VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 to share same templates across annotations.
 Just define the templates in a file and set the path via `-rule.templates` flag.

-For example, the template can be defined as following:
+For example, template `grafana.filter` can be defined as following:

-`/etc/vmalert/templates/global/common.tpl`

 ```
 {{ define "grafana.filter" -}}